-The following chart highlights the main provisions of Connecticut's Family Law Code where statutes governing annulment and prohibited marriage laws can be found.
+The following chart highlights some of the main provisions of Connecticut's Family Law Code.
+The chart shows laws related to civil annulments and prohibited marriages.
 See FindLaw's Marriage Law Overview section for additional articles and resources.

 |Grounds for Annulment